 Flyers score 4 goals in third, beat Penguins 6-2

-Philadelphia Flyers' Valtteri Filppula returns to the bench after his goal during the second period of the team's NHL hockey game against the Pittsburgh Penguins in Pittsburgh, Sunday, March 26, 2017.
-Philadelphia Flyers' Valtteri Filppula returns to the bench after his goal during the second period of the team's NHL hockey game against the Pittsburgh Penguins in Pittsburgh, Sunday, March 26, 2017.
+Philadelphia Flyers' Jordan Weal celebrates his goal with Wayne Simmonds in the first period of an NHL hockey game against the Pittsburgh Penguins in Pittsburgh, Sunday, March 26, 2017.
+Philadelphia Flyers' Ivan Provorov checks Pittsburgh Penguins' Bryan Rust into the boards during the first period of an NHL hockey game in Pittsburgh, Sunday, March 26, 2017.

 Add your comments below